-Letters of offer for places in the ASD class will be sent within 1 calendar month of the final closing date for applications.
+Letters of offer for places in the class for children with ASD will be sent within 2 calendar months of the final closing date for applications.
 The letters of offer include Acceptance Forms which must be returned within two weeks of the letter of offer being issued by the school.
 All acceptance forms must be accompanied by a signed acceptance of the School Code of Behaviour in accordance with Section 24(4) of the Education Welfare Act 2000.
 If the school does not receive the acceptance form within the two week period, the place will be offered to the next child on the waiting list for that school year.

-Once a parent/guardian has made an application to the school for a place in the ASD class on behalf of a child, the Principal will undertake to communicate to the parent/guardian the decision of the Board of Management within two calendar months of the application.
+Once a parent/guardian has made an application to the school for a place in the class for children with ASD on behalf of a child, the Principal will undertake to communicate to the parent/guardian the decision of the Board of Management within two calendar months of the application.
 The decision should be communicated to the parents in writing.

-- Each child in the ASD class will be assigned to an age appropriate mainstream class for integration purposes.
+8. Each child in the class for children with ASD will be assigned to an age appropriate mainstream class for integration purposes.

 Monitoring and Review